lillianfu0225/Linking-Daily-Dynamics-of-Social-Connection-to-Physical-and-Cognitive-Functioning/README.md

 A detailed description of all aspects of the methodology for this project is available on this GitHub repository, which serves as our project platform — a space where we place the files, code, and documentation that describe this large, multi-year project.

-## Registration
+## Hypotheses

-Descriptions of proposed studies, including specific hypotheses, are registered on the [Open Science Framework (OSF) Registries](https://osf.io/registries) prior to data collection.
-Registration records for each study are linked below as they become available, along with information about resulting published manuscripts.
+Specific hypotheses of each study are as follow:

 | Study | Registration | Status | Publication |
 |---|---|---|---|